catalexandre/4-Bit-Processor/README.md

 Explanation, output enable needs to be 0 for the register to leave the high impedance state.
 Output-enable at pin 9 and 10 are notted, so the actual input is ANDing T4 with (I0 + I2) for register A && T4 with (I1 + I3) for register B, the decoder inputs can control whether register A (I0 & I2 gives logic 1) can’t output or register B (I1 & I3 gives logic 1) can’t output depending on the inputs from the memory.

 Clock is triggered on the negative edge (falling to 0 negated becomes positive edge), thus the goal is to obtain a 0 from a 1.
-How the instructions are outputted by the tiny weren’t recorded, therefore there is currently no verification for which I signals are triggered for which opcode.
+Also, note that the data registers are not connected to any output since the values they hold is not shown on any LEDs.